jacquelineharding/jacquelineharding.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm a PhD student in Symbolic Systems within Stanford's Philosophy department, advised by [Thomas Icard](https://web.stanford.edu/~icard/).
-My work sits at the intersection of (the philosophy of) cognitive science and machine learning; I also have a growing interest in normative questions around AI's development and deployment.
+My work sits at the intersection of (the philosophy of) cognitive science and machine learning; I'm also interested in normative questions around AI's development and deployment.

 Here is my [CV](assets/pdf/Harding_CV.pdf).
 Here is my [Google Scholar Page](https://scholar.google.com/citations?user=VzPtr7EAAAAJ&hl=en).